 First of all, let’s see what causes the fat to be stored in that particular area.

 What is the cause?

 The main reason is the action of Cortisol, the stress hormone.

-Our bodies have been trained since the older days to react quickly to danger and being alert in order to run or fight if threatened.
-When your brain foresees any dangerous automatically release adrenaline and cortisol in order to cope with it.
+Our bodies have been trained since the older days to react quickly to danger and being alert to run or fight if threatened.
+When your brain foresees any dangerous automatically release adrenaline and cortisol to cope with it.

 Unfortunately, the body doesn’t distinguish between real life-threatening danger and late appointments, traffic jams, family disputes, etc. The response is the same.

-The problem is that nowadays stress (or perceived threat) can be continuous and, unless you do something physical all the extra energy, in the form of glucose and fat has nowhere to go than redeposits as fat.
+The problem is that nowadays stress (or perceived threat) can be continuous and unless you do something physical all the extra energy, in the form of glucose and fat has nowhere to go other than redeposits as fat.

 But why around the waist?